Nandrolone: Side effects

 Side effects of nandrolone esters include masculinization among others.
 In women, nandrolone and nandrolone esters have been reported to produce increased libido, acne, facial and body hair growth, voice changes, and clitoral enlargement.
 However, the masculinizing effects of nandrolone and its esters are reported to be slighter than those of testosterone.
 Nandrolone has also been found to produce penile growth in prepubertal boys.
 Amenorrhea and menorrhagia have been reported as side effects of nandrolone cypionate.

-Nandrolone theoretically may produce erectile dysfunction as a side effect, although there is no clinical evidence to support this notion at present.
 Side effects of high doses of nandrolone may include cardiovascular toxicity as well as hypogonadism and infertility.
 Nandrolone may not produce scalp hair loss, although this is also theoretical.

 Pharmacology

 Pharmacodynamics

 Nandrolone is an agonist of the AR, the biological target of androgens like testosterone and DHT.
-Unlike testosterone and certain other AAS, nandrolone is not potentiated in androgenic tissues like the scalp, skin, and prostate, hence deleterious effects in these tissues are lessened.
+Unlike testosterone and certain other anabolic steroids, nandrolone is not potentiated in androgenic tissues like the scalp, skin, and prostate, hence deleterious effects in these tissues are lessened.
 This is because nandrolone is metabolized by 5α-reductase to the much weaker AR ligand 5α-dihydronandrolone (DHN), which has both reduced affinity for the androgen receptor (AR) relative to nandrolone in vitro and weaker AR agonistic potency in vivo.
 The lack of alkylation on the 17α-carbon drastically reduces the hepatotoxic potential of nandrolone.
 Estrogen effects resulting from reaction with aromatase are also reduced due to lessened enzyme interaction, but effects such as gynecomastia and reduced libido may still occur at sufficiently high doses.

-In addition to its AR agonistic activity, unlike many other AAS, nandrolone is also a potent progestogen.
+In addition to its AR agonistic activity, unlike many other anabolic steroids, nandrolone is also a potent progestogen.
 It binds to the progesterone receptor with approximately 22% of the affinity of progesterone.
 The progestogenic activity of nandrolone serves to augment its antigonadotropic effects, as antigonadotropic action is a known property of progestogens.

 Anabolic and androgenic activity

 Nandrolone has a very high ratio of anabolic to androgenic activity.
-In fact, nandrolone-like AAS like nandrolone itself and trenbolone are said to have among the highest ratio of anabolic to androgenic effect of all AAS.
-This is attributed to the fact that whereas testosterone is potentiated via conversion into dihydrotestosterone (DHT) in androgenic tissues, the opposite is true with nandrolone and similar AAS (i.e., other 19-nortestosterone derivatives).
-As such, nandrolone-like AAS, namely nandrolone esters, are the most frequently used AAS in clinical settings in which anabolic effects are desired; for instance, in the treatment of AIDS-associated cachexia, severe burns, and chronic obstructive pulmonary disease.
-However, AAS with a very high ratio of anabolic to androgenic action like nandrolone still have significant androgenic effects and can produce symptoms of masculinization like hirsutism and voice deepening in women and children with extended use.
+In fact, many nandrolone-like anabolic steroids and even nandrolone itself are said to have among the highest ratio of anabolic to androgenic effects of all anabolic steroids.
+This is attributed to the fact that whereas testosterone is potentiated via conversion into dihydrotestosterone (DHT) in androgenic tissues, the opposite is true with nandrolone and similar anabolic steroids (i.e., other 19-nortestosterone derivatives).
+As such, nandrolone-like anabolic steroids, namely nandrolone esters, are the most frequently used anabolic steroids in clinical settings in which anabolic effects are desired; for instance, in the treatment of AIDS-associated cachexia, severe burns, and chronic obstructive pulmonary disease.
+However, anabolic steroids with a very high ratio of anabolic to androgenic action like nandrolone still have significant androgenic effects and can produce symptoms of masculinization like hirsutism and voice deepening in women and children with extended use.